 I have taken a winding path to where I am today, with lots of jobs along the way.
-By far my most fulfilling career choice has been as a full-time mom.
-The pay is lousy but the perks are awesome and I wouldn’t trade these years for anything in the world.
-Plus, it’s where I get most of my material.
+By far my most fulfilling career choice was always as a full-time mom.
+The pay was lousy but the perks continue to be awesome and I wouldn’t trade those years for anything in the world.
+Plus, it’s where I got most of my material.

 Welcome to my little world, and I hope you enjoy this jane’s look at life.